The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

-While citizens generally enjoy freedom of assembly, authorities in the past have attempted to limit protests organized by the DF [Democratic Front, the main opposition], and violence at demonstrations erupts occasionally.
+While citizens generally enjoy freedom of assembly, authorities in the past have attempted to limit protests organized by the opposition Democratic Front (DF) party, violence at demonstrations had erupted occasionally, and DPS-controlled media has referred to opposition protests as “antistate.”
+Some protests in 2020 were marred by arrests and excessive use of force against peaceful demonstrators.